Skip to content

 • State: Stop

 It only reflects the stop state of the machine.
-Since the machine cannot technically describe the actual cause of the stoppage, the user can later change the reason code to something more meaningful.
+Since the machine cannot technically describe the actual cause for the stop, the user can later change the reason code to something more meaningful.

 The status mapping gathers all the pre-work that was completed in the time model and reason tree configurations because in this step, the machine status codes are mapped with the different machine states defined in the reason tree.

-For more information to set up the Status Mapping, refer Section Configuring Status Mapping.
+For more information to set up the status mapping, refer to Configuring Status Mapping.